sketchplugins/plugin-directory/README.md

 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Slint](https://github.com/nusability/slint), by Johannes Nanninga: A linter for Sketch files
+- [Smart Truncate](https://github.com/ozgurgunes/Sketch-Smart-Truncate), by Ozgur Gunes: Truncates text in selected layers, symbol overrides or even all overrides of all instances of a symbol to given length.
 - [Smart Design Export](https://github.com/7revor/smart-design-export), by 7revor: transform sketch to smart-design template
 - [Smartling](https://smartling.github.io/smartling-sketch-plugin/), by Smartling: Plugin for Sketch that allows to translate and pseudo-localize designs using the Smartling platform.
 - [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.